tamtamchik/app-store-receipt-parser/README.md

 > **Warning!** This library is not a full-fledged receipt parser.
 > It only extracts some information from Apple's ASN.1 encoded Unified Receipts.
-> It does not work with the old-style transactions receipts.
+> It does not work with the old-style transaction receipts.

 > **Documentation for the version 1.x of the library can be found [here](https://github.com/tamtamchik/app-store-receipt-parser/tree/1.x/README.md).**